Towards Lightweight Super-Resolution with Dual Regression Learning: Introduction

 \item To alleviate the issue of extremely large SR mapping space incurred by the nature of ill-posed problems, we propose a dual regression learning scheme that introduces an additional dual mapping to reconstruct LR images.
 The dual mapping acts as a constraint to reduce the space of possible SR mapping functions and enhance the training of SR models.

-\item Unlike existing model compression methods, we propose a lightweight dual regression compression method that exploits a reduced mapping space to identify both the layer-level and channel-level redundancy.
-Specifically, we first perform channel number search to determine the redundancy of each layer by minimizing the dual regression loss.
-With the searched channel numbers, we further exploit the dual regression manner to evaluate the importance of channels for channel pruning.
+\item { Unlike most model compression methods, we propose a search-guided pruning pipeline, dual regression compression method (DRC), to exploit a reduced mapping space to identify both the layer-level and channel-level redundancy.
+Specifically, we design an importance-aware search strategy to identify the redundancy of each layer and search for a promising channel configuration for the subsequent pruning process.
+Then, we conduct channel pruning to remove the redundant channels according to the searched channel number configuration. }

-\item Extensive experiments on several benchmark datasets demonstrate the efficacy of our method in obtaining effective lightweight SR models.
-In practice, our lightweight dual regression compression method greatly reduces the computational cost (in terms of both model size and inference latency) without significant performance drop. \end{itemize}
+\item { Extensive experiments demonstrate the flexibility of our dual regression scheme for SR. In practice, our method is applicable to boost the training and model compression for both CNN-based and transformer-based SR models.
+Furthermore, we demonstrate that our DRC scheme is able to achieve a lossless compression to reduce the computational cost under both the non-blind and the blind SR settings. } \end{itemize}

-This paper extends our preliminary version~\cite{guo2020dual} from several aspects.
-1) We propose a lightweight dual regression compression scheme to obtain effective lightweight SR models.
+This paper extends our preliminary version~\cite{guo2020dual} from several aspects. { 1) We propose a dual regression compression scheme (DRC) to achieve lossless compression for SR models.
+Unlike most existing methods, our DRC simultaneously conduct channel number search and channel pruning to enhance the performance of model compression.
 2) We present a dual regression based channel number search method to identify the layer-level redundancy by determining the number of channels for each layer.
+During the search process, we design an importance-aware search strategy to facilitate the channel number search for pruning.
 3) We develop a dual regression based channel pruning algorithm that exploits the dual regression manner to evaluate the importance of channels when performing channel pruning.
-4) We conduct more ablation studies to investigate the effect of the proposed channel number search method and channel pruning method.
-5) We compare the inference speed of different SR models on CPU devices to demonstrate the effectiveness of our method in obtaining lightweight models.
+4) We conduct more experiments on both CNN-based and transformer-based SR models to investigate the effect of our dual regression scheme.
+5) We demonstrate the effectiveness of our dual regression compression scheme under both the non-blind and blind SR settings. }